-The Essential Services Commission is seeking your views about our proposed approach for setting the Victorian Default Offer prices that would apply from 1 January 2022.
-We released our draft decision paper on 7 September 2021 and are seeking your views until 8 October 2021.
+The Essential Services Commission sought your views about our proposed approach for setting the Victorian Default Offer prices that would apply from 1 January 2022.
+We released our draft decision paper on 7 September 2021 invited submissions until 8 October 2021.

 The Essential Services Commission is responsible for setting, and annually reviewing, the Victorian default offer prices.
 The default offers are designed to be simple, trusted and reasonably priced electricity options that safeguard customers that are unable or unwilling to engage in the market.

 The next Victorian Default Offer regulatory period will begin on 1 July 2022.
 This means that we will need to complete our review by 24 May 2022.
 We have already started thinking about how we will conduct this review.
 Please visit our website for more information about this review and how you might participate.